Robust deep learning-based semantic organ segmentation in hyperspectral images

 \subsubsection{Data acquisition}

 In order to prevent distortion of the spectra from stray light, light sources other than the integrated halogen lighting unit were shut off during image acquisition and window blinds were closed.
-Instead of acquiring a fixed number of images with a fixed set of camera perspectives from a fixed set of situses per pig, we decided to acquire images in a fashion reflecting intraoperative reality.
-That is, the number of images and situses were decided individually for every pig to mimic natural variations during the surgery and the camera perspectives were chosen to allow for a good view of all organs in the scene.
+Motion artefacts were reduced in the following ways: (1) The camera was mounted on a swivel arm and the entire camera system was left untouched during image acquisition, thereby preventing camera motion.
+(2) Images were taken from still scenes without any movements of objects induced by the operating surgeon.
+Therefore, motion artefacts could only originate from natural sources such as respiration and heartbeat and are thus not very strong and limited to images of thoracic organs (cf. example images in \autoref{fig:image_examples}).
+Acquiring a fixed number of images with a fixed set of camera perspectives from a fixed set of situses per pig is infeasible in real-world surgery as no two surgeries are exactly the same.
+Tissues could be affected by a variety of complications that alter their state, such as inflammatory change or tissue trauma.
+Non-physiological tissues were excluded from the HSI acquisition, leading to variations in situses and number of images across pigs.
+The camera perspectives were chosen to allow for a good view of all organs of interest in the scene.